Galactic Archaeology with Gaia: Characterization of -Sausage-Enceladus

 Most of the chemical studies above use the exquisite APOGEE data.
 However, APOGEE is somewhat limited in its ability to measure heavy element abundances, and, in particular, has only scarce data on neutron-capture tracers (only Ce is listed amongst the relatively reliably measured species as part of the APOGEE DR17).
 The information on $s$- and $r$-process had to come from elsewhere, namely from the data releases of the GALAH survey \citep[][]{Desilva2015,Buder2018,Buder2021} and individual follow-up studies.
 These challenging measurements (due to a small number of weak lines) yielded a result not many had predicted: a noticeable enhancement in the $r$-process abundances in the GS/E stars compared to the rest of the halo (including the in-situ stars where available at comparable metallicities) and most of the surviving dwarf satellites \citep[][]{Aguado2021,Matsuno2021}.
 Measuring the rather low [Ba/Eu]$\approx0$ in their follow-up VLT spectra, \citet{Aguado2021} deduce that the neutron-capture production in the GS/E progenitor proceeded mostly via the $r$-process channel.
 Note that while [Eu/Fe]$\approx0.65$ and [Eu/Mg]$\approx0.3$ are at the upper end of what is observed, these values are still noticeably below the extreme $r$-process enhancement detected in one ultra-faint dwarf, namely Reticulum 2 \citep[][]{Ji2016} which reaches [Eu/Fe]$>1$, but similar to levels in other $r$-process enhanced UFDs such as Tucana 3 \citep[][]{Hansen2017_tuc} and Grus 2 \citep[][]{Hansen2020_grus}.
 Focusing on the tracks in [Eu/Mg]-[Mg/Fe] space for the GS/E stars with [Fe/H]$>-1.5$ in GALAH, \citet{Matsuno2021} conclude that the bulk of $r$-process in the dwarf must be due to neutron star mergers. \citet{Naidu2022} observe GS/E stars together with targets they designate ``Kraken'' with Magellan and measure (amongst other lines) Eu, Ba, and Mg abundances.
 At similar [Mg/H], the GS/E has 0.3 dex higher [Eu/Mg]. \cite{Naidu2022} assume that the ``Kraken'' had a more rapid star formation activity and conclude that the enrichment due to the neutron star mergers must be delayed by some 0.5 Gyr.
-Note that most ``Kraken'' stars analyzed in this study would also pass the cuts for the Milky Way pre-disc in-situ population (Aurora --- see \ref{sec:aurora}).
-Replacing ``Kraken'' with ``early Milky Way'', the arguments presented in \citet{Naidu2022} remain valid, or perhaps, become even more coherent.
+Note that most ``Kraken'' stars analysed in this study would also pass the cuts for the Milky Way pre-disc in-situ population (Aurora --- see \ref{sec:aurora}).
+Not only do these stars have low orbital energy and high Mg abundance, 16 out of 20 objects in the sample lie above the accreted sequence in the plane of [Al/Fe] vs [Fe/H] (see panels 2 and 3 in Fig. 2 of \citealt{Belokurov2022}) and along the rapidly rising in-situ track (see Fig. 2 in \citet{Horta2021}.
+In our opinion, replacing ``Kraken'' with ``early Milky Way'', the arguments presented in \citet{Naidu2022} remain valid, or perhaps, become even more coherent.